 Am I Forced to Use My Company’s Doctor?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on May 5, 2023 Featuring practical insights from contributing attorney Thomas Atkinson
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D., John Devendorf, Esq. | Last updated on December 4, 2025 Featuring practical insights from contributing attorneys Sarah E. Stottlemyer and Thomas Atkinson

+Every employee deserves a safe and fair workplace.
+Unfortunately, on-the-job injuries remain a problem for workers in all types of jobs.
 If you were hurt on the job, it is crucial that you seek immediate medical care.
-Not only is this important for your wellbeing, but injured workers will not be able to file a workers’ compensation claim unless they have seen a doctor.
-You must have official medical documentation to apply for benefits.
+Not only is this important for your well-being, but injured workers will not be able to file a workers’ compensation claim unless they have seen a doctor.
+You must have official medical documentation to apply for medical benefits.

-The Right to Choose a Medical Provider
+The Right To Choose a Medical Provider

-Unless an exception applies, injured workers in Minnesota are not forced to use their company’s doctor for a work-related injury.
+For example, Minnesota workers can choose their own medical provider after a work accident.
+Injured workers in Minnesota are not forced to use their company’s doctor for a work-related injury.

-The Minnesota Department of Labor and Industry notes that employers are only allowed to require injured workers to see a designated health care provider in limited circumstances, such as when the employee is covered by a collective bargaining agreement that includes an explicit provision listing pre-agreed upon medical providers.
+The Minnesota Department of Labor and Industry notes that employers are only allowed to require injured workers to see a designated health care provider in limited circumstances, such as when the employee is covered by a collective bargaining agreement that includes an explicit provision listing pre-agreed-upon medical providers.

 Another exception, notes Tom Atkinson, a workers’ comp attorney at Atkinson Gerber Law Office in St. Paul, is if the worker has a managed care health insurance plan.
 Otherwise, “The employee always has the choice,” he says.